bonfire-networks/CommonsPub-Server/docs/GRAPHQL.md

 The keen-eyed amongst you may have noticed I said the default resolver is a map lookup and our `to_edge/3` is a map lookup too, so technically we didn't need to write it.
 But then you wouldn't have an example of a `/3` resolver!
-In most of moodlenet, these will be querying from the database, not looking up in a constant.
+In most of the app, these will be querying from the database, not looking up in a constant.

 So for every field, a resolver function is run.
 It defaults to a map